dockstore/dockstore-documentation/docs/getting-started/archive-on-dockstore.rst

 ---------------------

 Navigate to ``/my-tools``, ``/my-workflows``, ``/my-notebooks``, or ``/my-services`` by going to My Dashboard then selecting the desired option in the left sidebar.
-In the sidebar accordion, find the GitHub repository that your entry is in and click the entry you would like to unarchive in the Archived section.
+In the sidebar accordion, find the organization that your entry is in and click the entry you would like to unarchive in the Archived section.

 .. image:: /assets/images/docs/sidebar-accordian-workflow-select-archived.png
    :width: 50 %